sagemath/sagewiki_to_gh-2022-10-10/days31.md

  * William Stein [[http://wstein.org/]]
  * Rob Beezer [[http://buzzard.ups.edu]]

+== Mailing List ==

+ * Mailing list for [[http://groups.google.com/group/sagedays31|Sage Days 31]].
+Please add yourself to this list if you are not already on it.
+This will be the primary vehicle for announcements, and last-minute changes during the week.

 == Funding ==

  If you're interested in attending, there may be funding for you.
 Email wstein@gmail.com.